bisq-network/bisq-pricenode-deprecated/docker/README.md

 * fill in your public and private api keys (needs a btcaverage developer subscription)

-Needed software to start a priceprovider
+Needed software to start a pricenode
 ==

 * docker